 Cancer treatments such as chemotherapy can extract a heavy toll on patients.
 Whilst still largely in research and development, pre-clinical trials have suggested that nanoparticles could be a valuable tool for delivering drugs to cancerous cells.
 Researchers are working to develop complex ways for nanoparticles to avoid the body’s immune defences and move through the body to target areas.

-Specific functional groups can be added to nanoparticles, enabling them to accurately target cancerous cells and accumulate at the
+Specific functional groups can be added to nanoparticles, enabling them to accurately target cancerous cells and accumulate at the site.
+This selective way of attacking cancer cells reduces the risk of damaging healthy cells in the process.

 Due to their tiny size, nanoparticles are able to effectively act as molecules and pass through cell membranes.
 Researchers are hoping to be able to exploit this by creating nanoparticles that pass through cell membranes and release drugs into the cell cytoplasm.
 This would help to prevent tissue damage caused by exposure to drugs being released to other areas.